 Short-term visitors include individuals in the country for a few days or weeks.
 The visit may be for business or personal reasons.
 It is likely that you will be renting a vehicle, which is the easiest option.
 When you rent a car, you can purchase additional insurance on a daily basis that provides you with financial protection if the vehicle was damaged, stolen or vandalized, or you caused an accident and damage to others.

-Although renting a car is the most convenient way to access a vehicle, don’t forget to look out for charges that can affect your car rental cost, such as rental car insurance.
+Although renting a car is the most convenient way to access a vehicle, look out for charges that can affect your car rental cost, such as rental car insurance.
 For example, Enterprise charges (per day):